imvoodoochild/orc/README.md

 ## Steps to Run the System

-Step 1: Unzip the folder named "orc" inside the zipped file to the path of your choice.
+Step 1: Clone the repository to the path of your choice.

 Step 2: Open command prompt or any command-line interface and change the directory to go inside the folder.